 These (allegedly) really nice people had packed a picnic lunch of cucumber sandwiches (without the crust), petite-four cakes, scones, cream, and a nice thermos full of black tea with cream and sugar.
 They were minding their own business and they were on the way to a castle for high-tea on the lawn.

 Some people still believe these GoldiChilds were out in the forest taking an innocent stroll while a choir of adorable singing birds flew through the sky and sung a sunny song about only being as big as your dreams.

-Note how those birds were given a reality check by the swift-running Peter Rabbit?
+Now, those birds were given a reality check by the swift-running Peter Rabbit!